purpleleaves007/purpleleaves007.github.io/_pages/about.md

 - *2025.05*: 🎉🎉 Invited to serve as **Publication Chair** for **IEEE ISPA 2025 (CCF C)**.
 - *2025.03*: 🎉🎉 One Paper about Wireless Hidden Camera Localization accepted by **IEEE S&P 2025**.
 Congrats to Myself!
 - *2025.03*: 🎉🎉 One Paper about Noise Robust Facial Expression Recognition accepted by **IEEE TAFFC**.
 Congrats to Myself!
-- *2025.01*: 🎉🎉 One Paper about WiFi-based Gesture Recognition accepted by **IEEE THMS**.
-Congrats to Myself!
 - *2024.11*: 🎉🎉 It's an honor to become the recipient of the **[IEEE HITC Distinguished PhD Dissertation Award](https://ieee-hyperintelligence.org/award)**.
 Congrats to Myself!
 - *2024.10*: 🎉🎉 It's an honor to become the recipient of the **[IEEE SMC Society Andrew P. Sage Best Transactions Paper Award](https://www.ieeesmc.org/about-smcs/awards/andrew-p-sage-best-transactions-paper/)**.
 Congrats to Myself!